COLAtoday City Guide Live Banner

 COLA-style

-Cucinella’s Pizzeria & Italian Ice, 2250 Sunset Blvd., Ste M, West Columbia
+Cucinella’s Pizzeria & Italian Ice, West Columbia

-Cucinella’s offers New-York-style crust with a variety of specialty pies along with calzones, strombolis, knots, and more.
+Cucinella’s offers New York-style crust with a variety of specialty pies along with calzones, strombolis, knots, and more.
 Pro tip: Try the homemade and hand-scooped Italian ice and gelato for dessert.
 Can’t decide on a flavor?
 Try its scoop flight — a mix between four flavors of any Italian Ice or Gelato.

-Nick’s House of Pizza Restaurant, 1082 Sunset Blvd., # A, West Columbia
+Nick’s House of Pizza Restaurant, West Columbia

 The story of Nick’s House of Pizza starts in Greece, where owner Nick Gabriel learned to cook traditional Greek cuisine.
 In 1998, Nick and his son Andrew brought their love for Greek food to Columbia, opening the original Nick’s House of Pizza, a family-owned and operated restaurant.
 Read through its story and then order some ‘zas.

-Slice of Columbia, 7132-A, Parklane Rd., Columbia
+Slice of Columbia, Columbia

-Choose from several specialty pizzas including the Gamecock Pizza, made with grilled chicken, red onions, jalapeno mozzarella, and BBQ sauce, or the Philly Cheesesteak Pizza, made with 100% USDA Ribeye, sautéed onions and peppers, mozzarella, and a cheddar blend.
+Choose from several specialty pizzas including the Gamecock Pizza, made with grilled chicken, red onions, jalapeno mozzarella, and barbecue sauce, or the Philly Cheesesteak Pizza, made with 100% USDA Ribeye, sautéed onions and peppers, mozzarella, and a cheddar blend.

 Il Giorgiones